python-trio/trio/docs/source/releasing.rst

    + add ``+dev`` tag to the end

-* prepare pull request from "release" back to "master"
+* prepare another pull request to "master"

    + acknowledge it